Sedona Arizona Travel Guide: A Complete Weekend Itinerary in Red Rock Country

 Sedona is known for stunning red rock formations as far as the eye can see, numerous hikes that lead to energy vortexes, and all-around good vibes.
 It’s a small city that needs to be experienced by everyone and sometimes the sheer beauty is hard to put into words.
 In this “A Complete Sedona Arizona Travel Guide” I’ll break down everything you need to know before visiting, where to stay in Sedona, the best hikes in Sedona, and places to see!
 Buckle up, it’s going to be a magical ride…

 In Sedona, the summer months are VERY hot.
-Temperatures can rise up to 120 degrees midday.
-With that being said, the winters can get really cold and sometimes even snow.
+Temperatures can rise to 120 degrees midday.
+With that being said, the winters can get cold, and sometimes even snow.
 The best time to visit Sedona is late April to early July and early September to mid-November.
 We visited in mid-September and highly recommend it!

 Best Things to Do in Sedona